Artist Statement

 ·

 I create work informed by social interactions, language, and labor.
-My creative practice is a culmination of having been born to immigrant Filipino parents who raised me in San Francisco’s (California) Mission district.
-The intersectional, intergenerational, and cross-cultural dialogue results in creating interactive, text and sound-based works that function as forms of processing complex familial and cultural histories.
+My creative practice is a culmination of being born to immigrant Filipino parents who raised me in San Francisco’s (California) Mission District.
+I create interactive, text and sound-based works that process complex familial and cultural histories from intersectional, intergenerational, and cross-cultural dialogues.

-My primary modes of making include durational (experimental) writing, devising game mechanics, field recordings combined with recitations, and imposition of constraints.
-Audio formats are strategies I incorporate as a way to experience art through our auditory sense because the same sound cannot be recreated or reproduced with identical fidelity and conditions, which deeply fascinates and leads me to explore the repetition of sound and speech to test my endurance.
+My primary modes of creation include durational (experimental) writing, creative interactive nonfiction, field recordings combined with recitations, and the imposition of constraints.
+Audio formats are strategies I employ to experience art through our auditory sense, as the same sound cannot be recreated or reproduced with identical fidelity and conditions.
+This deeply fascinates me and leads me to explore the repetition of sound and speech, testing my endurance.